 - Health Psychology: Is the area of psychology that crosses over most with the medical field and how the mental health of an individual can cause medical conditions to be more serious.
 For example, heart conditions are significantly affected by depression.
 Health psychologists help to work out if the mental health condition causes the physical disorder or the physical disorder causes the mental health condition.
-Health psychologists work with a range of health professionals such as specialists in the treatment of cancer, heart disease, psychiatry, etc. At M1 Psychology, Cassandra Gist has a Masters in Health Psychology, and as a former nurse and now registered psychologist, Mia Olsson, as well as registered psychologist Nikki Crossman, have a particular interest in this area.
+Health psychologists work with a range of health professionals such as specialists in the treatment of cancer, heart disease, psychiatry, etc. At M1 Psychology, former nurse and now registered psychologist, Mia Olsson, as well as registered psychologist Nikki Crossman, have a particular interest in this area.